ionic-team/ionic-docs/src/content/guides/migration.md

 # Migration Guide

+## Overview

+We suggest the following general process when migrating an existing application from Ionic version 2 or 3 to Ionic version 4:

+1. Generate a new project using one of our generic starters
+1. Copy your applicaiton's services from `src/providers` to `src/app/services`.
+Keep in mind that minor rxjs related changes may need to be made.
+1. Add `{providedIn: 'root'}` to each service's `@Injectable()` decorator so it does not need to be included in the `AppModule`
+1. Copy your application's other root level items (pipes, components, etc) keeping in mind that the directory structure changes from `src/components` to `src/app/components`, etc.
+1. Copy global Sass styling from `src/app/app.scss` to `src/global.scss`
+1. Copy the rest of the application, page by page or feature by feature, keeping the following items in mind
+   1. Emulated Shadow DOM is turned on by default so custom Sass no longer needs to be wrapped in the page tag
+   1. Certain life-cycle hooks (such as `ionViewDidLoad()`) should be replaced by Angular's hooks (such as `ngOnInit()`)
+   1. Markup changes may be requried in the page or any any components used by the page

+**Note:** In many cases, using the ionic CLI to generate a new object and then copying the code also works very well.
+For example: `ionic g service weather` will create a shell `Weather` service and test.
+The code can then be copied from the older project with minor modifications as needed.
+This helps to ensure proper strcture is followed.
+This also generates shells for unit tests.

 ## Project structure

 One of the major changes between an Ionic 3 app and an Ionic 4 app is the over all project layout and structure.
 In V3, Ionic apps had a custom convention for how an app should be setup and what that folder structure should look like.
 In V4, this has been changed to follows a typical setup of each framework supported.